 Technology can transform business and therefore businesses must understand the technology available to them.
 This module teaches students the emerging trends in technology as they relate to a wide variety of businesses.
 Students will also learn strategies to apply technology based on business models.
 At the end of the module, students will be able to identify and recommend various technology tools and platforms to transform business in an industry specific to their course of study.

 Introduces the basics in marketing to students.
 Topics include the strategic marketing management process, market opportunities analysis and target market selection.
 The elements of the marketing mix will also be examined.
 An integrated approach will be adopted to discuss how these elements can be blended to produce an effective marketing programme.

-Macroeconomics will provide students with an understanding of the macroeconomic concepts and applications which are needed in decision-making processes in the business world.
+Economics will provide students with an understanding of the micro and macroeconomic concepts and applications which are needed in decision-making processes in the business world.
 It also enables students to have a better understanding and appreciation of the larger economic environment that they are facing.

 Aims to equip students with critical reasoning skills and provide them with opportunities to practise critical thinking through the exploration of contemporary social issues.
 It also provides a platform for students to learn the basics of arguments through the formal argumentation structure.

 Aims to equip students with the skills to critically analyse the elements of persuasion in narratives used in a variety of contexts to appreciate the power of storytelling in our daily life.
 Students will also explore the history of discrimination in societies and craft their responses through their own narrative.